atlassian/data-center-helm-charts/docs/resource_management/RESOURCE_SCALING.md

 ```
 For details on the `cpu` and `memory` requirements of the product `StatfulSets` see [Resource requests and limits](#resource-requests-and-limits)

-##Vertical Scaling
+## Vertical Scaling
 Vertical Scaling is possible by changing the attributed resources (cpu and memory request/limit) of each node in the cluster.
-Notice scaling up/down a living pod will result by terminating the existed pod and replace by a new pod with the scaled
+Notice scaling up/down a living pod will result by terminating the existing pod and replacing it with a new pod with the scaled
 resources.

 ### Resource requests and limits